gdiminin/HaSAPPy/README.md

 Moreover, alignment module requires installation in PATH of the following programs:
 - Bowtie2: to remove Phix sequences from libraries
-- Bowtie2, nvBowtie and Nextgenemap: to allign libraries against a reference genome
+- Bowtie2, nvBowtie and Nextgenemap: to align libraries against a reference genome

 Packages and installation details can be found following the links: